 This is one of our favourite looks for 2016 and it’s all about crystals, elegant chandliers, beautiful chair covers, lighting and geometrics.
 You can go to town on deep jewel colours and mood lighting to create a fabulous luxury look.

 I hope this inspires you.
-If you need help with your own wedding or just need some ideas and inspiration, get in touch and let’s chat weddings!
+If you need help with your own wedding or just need some ideas and inspiration, get in touch and let’s chat the world of weddings!